CihangirEmre/reservation-system-java/README.md

 ## Project Report

-The detailed project report (IEEE format) is available in the `docs/` folder.
+The detailed project report (IEEE format) is available the name `` .

-## Contributors

-- Cihangir Emre Er
-- Burak Kaynakçıoğlu

-## Academic Information

-Course: Programming Laboratory I
-Department: Computer Engineering
-University: Kocaeli University